 Let’s go through these methods.

-Method #1 – Same Author, Different Display Name
+Method #1 – Same Author, Different Name

 So, for example, let’s say that your posts look like this …

-(Posts section – Post Author)
+(WP Posts screen – Post Author)

 Or perhaps this …